 Did you know?

-Most of the twenty-nine units of the Sacramento River NWR have been restored back to riparian habitat.
+Most of the thirty units of the Sacramento River NWR have been restored back to riparian habitat.

 The Sacramento River NWR offers great hunting for turkey, deer, and quail.
 Many units are only accessible by boat.

 Seven of the Sacramento River units have parking areas and miles of hiking trails!

 The Complex headquarters are located at Sacramento NWR, in Willows, CA.

 Sacramento River is managed as part of the Sacramento National Wildlife Refuge Complex.